cysouw/YAST/text/yast.md

 ### The recipe

 The recipe consists of a collection of one-line instructions that use indentation to indicate hierarchical modifications.
-Instructions consist of three different kinds of information, namely ~~junction~~, ~~nucleus~~ and ~~specification~~.
-All information in an instruction consists of language-specific forms.
-The details of the syntactic structure is not something that should be of concern in the planning of the instructions.
-The syntactic structure of the eventual utterance is produced by the (automatic) rules.
-The most precise and straightforward method to specify meaning in a recipe is to use language-specific elements.
-In YAST, a user of a specific language is juggling with the available language-specific elements to construct an utterance and is not manipulating abstract linguistic concepts.
+Instructions consist of five different kinds of information, namely ~~modification~~, ~~type~~, ~~junction~~, ~~nucleus~~ and ~~specification~~.

 ::: ex
 Parts of an instruction in YAST

+- **Modification** \
+  When an instruction modifies an earlier instruction this is indicated by indentation.
+- **Type** \
+  There are three different types of instructions distinguished, which will be called ~~phrase~~, ~~clause~~ and ~~admodifier~~.
+The type of an instruction is mostly inferred by default.
+- **Junction** \
-- ~~junction~~: explicit relation to earlier content (can be empty for default modification)
+  Junctions express the relation of the instruction to earlier content.
+Such explicit relational ingredients are called ~~junctors~~.
+This part of the instruction can be empty for default ("unmarked") modification.
-- ~~nucleus~~: a single base content lexeme
+- **Nucleus** \
+  The obligatory nucleaus of each instructions is a single base content lexeme.
+For phrases and clauses the nucleus is called a ~~head~~.
+- **Specification** \
-- ~~specification~~: language-specific grammatical marking (can be empty for default morphosyntax)
+  Depending on the type of instruction, language-specific grammatical marking can be added.
+Such ingredients are called ~~specifiers~~.
+This part of the instruction can be empty for default ("unmarked") morphosyntax.
 :::

+The information in an instruction mostly consists of language-specific forms.
+The idea is that the details of the morphosyntactic form is not something that should be of concern in the planning of the instructions.
+The morphosyntactic structure of the eventual utterance is produced by the (automatic) rules.
+The most precise and straightforward method to specify meaning in a recipe is to use language-specific elements.
+So, in YAST, a user of a specific language is juggling with the available language-specific elements to construct an utterance, instead of manipulating abstract linguistic concepts.

 As an example, consider the German sentence in [@next] as an appetizer.
-This German sentence is generated by the instructions in [@nnext] using the grammatical rules as will be laid out in the rest of this book.
+This German sentence is generated by the instructions in [@nnext] and using the grammatical rules as will be laid out in the rest of this book.
 The instructions in [@nnext] can be seen as the intention of the speaker, with indentation marking modification.
 These instructions seem suitable for a semantic analysis, though this side of the model will have to be worked out another time in more detail.
 Note that the specifications (in brackets) are intentionally formulated with language-specific morphosyntactic terminology, so their semantic interpretation will have to be language-specific as well.
-Any comprehensive cross-linguistic generalization over such language-specific elements is a separate – though highly important – endeavor, which will not be pursued here.
+Any comprehensive cross-linguistic generalization over such language-specific elements is a separate–though highly important–endeavor, which will not be pursued here.

 ::: ex
-- Die Männer, deren kleinen Kinder schlecht schlafen, habe ich gestern in deinem schönen Garten gesehen.
+Die Männer, deren kleinen Kinder schlecht schlafen, habe ich gestern in deinem schönen Garten gesehen.
 :::

 ::: {.ex noFormat=true}
 ```
-sehen (Perfekt)
+sehen (perfekt)
-  Gesehene: Mann (Plural + Definit)
+  Gesehene: Mann (plural + definit)
     schlafen
-      Schlafende: Kind (Plural + Besitzer: Mann)
+      Schlafende: Kind (plural)
+        Behälter: Mann
         klein
       schlecht
   Sehende: 1
   gestern
-  in: Garten (Definit + Besitzer: 2)
+  in: Garten (definit)
+    Behälter: 2
     schön
 ```
 :::

-Each line in [@last] is a single instruction, possibly consisting of up to three different kinds of elements.
+Each line in [@last] is a single instruction with hierarchical indentation, possibly consisting of up to three different kinds of elements.
 Anything before the colon is an explicit ~~junctor~~ that marks the relation to the superordinate instruction.
 This is either a lexical role, an adposition or a subjunction/conjunction.
 When there is no colon, then the junction is assumed to be default modification.
 After the linkage follows the main lexical ~~nucleus~~.
 This is typically a German lexeme, though there are a few abstract abbreviations used, like '1' for the speaker.
 The actual lexemes are included in the instructions because the language-specific lexemes are the best summary of their meaning.

 After the content lexeme follows a list with explicit grammatical ~~specifications~~ (between brackets).
 When there are no grammatical specifications the rules will infer a default ("unmarked") grammatical structure.
 Multiple grammatical specifications are separated with a plus-sign, and their order is relevant in some situations.
-Specifications are often grammatical terms like 'Plural' because of the highly allomorphic formation of the German plural.
+Specifications are often grammatical terms like *plural* because of the highly allomorphic formation of the German plural.
 However, these specifications are always abbreviations for language-specific forms and do not describe universal grammatical categories.

+The ~~type~~ of the instruction is not explicitly shown in the example of a recipe in [@last].
+Technically speaking, each line should be marked as being a phrase, clause or admodifier.
+However, it turns out that for German the type of the large majority of instructions can be inferred from the nucleus.
+To simplify the recipe I decided to leave out the explicit indication of the type and resort to default inference.
+Only in very special circumstances an explicit override of this default is necessary.

 ### The rules

 The rules produce an actual utterance on the basis of the instructions.
-The rules specify how to put the elements from an instruction in their proper place and give them their proper grammatical form.
-The basic action induced by an instruction is the insertion of linguistic material into the structure prepared by the superordinate instructions, followed by various morphosyntactic edits to produce the right inflection, allomorphy, agreement and government.
+The rules specify how to put the elements from an instruction in their appropriate linear position and give them their proper grammatical form.
+The basic action induced by an instruction is the attachment of linguistic material onto the linguistic structure prepared by the preceding instructions.
+The attachment is typically followed by various automatic morphosyntactic edits to produce the right form, including allomorphy, agreement and government.
+More complex morphosyntactic structures will be modelled using ~~templates~~, i.e. fixed linear structures with "slots" that only allow for a restricted set of "filler" morphemes.
 The rules for German will be discussed in details in later chapters when the concrete implementation of YAST for German will be presented.

 ### The result